ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 ## 10.1).
 Entity Framework Core

+In Entity Framework, the model is prepared according to the requirement of the user.
+It depends upon the number of classes and categories that will be embedded into the database.

 - [Entity Framework Core Model](https://www.learnentityframeworkcore5.com/entity-framework-core-model)

 - [One-to-Many Relationships using Fluent API in Entity Framework Core](https://www.entityframeworktutorial.net/efcore/configure-one-to-many-relationship-using-fluent-api-in-ef-core.aspx)